Why Start a Chapter?

 Can I be a member of Phi Sigma Pi and still belong to a social fraternity or sorority?

 Definitely!
-Phi Sigma Pi does not fit the typical mold and complements many organizations.
+Phi Sigma Pi complements many organizations.
 Our Members tend to be some of the most involved students on campus.
 We routinely have Members who are also involved in social fraternities or sororities, honor societies, university athletics, student government and many others.
 This phenomenon has led to many successful collaborative joint ventures between Phi Sigma Pi and other campus organizations, sharing of ideas, improved awareness and respect for other campus organizations and an improved sense of community.

 Any other questions?
-Email firstname.lastname@example.org to setup a phone call with our Expansion Team, Jessica Iarocci and Tara Brooks.
+Email firstname.lastname@example.org to setup a phone call with our Expansion Team.

-Want to see your campus’s name on the list?
+Want to bring Phi Sigma Pi to your campus?
 Fill out the Interest Form to get started!